h4sohail/shopify-challenge-2021/README.md

 ## Design Choices

 I decided to store images on the servers filesystem instead of MongoDB, because this would allow for easier caching, and would not stress the database.
-When an image is uploaded, it is randomly hashed, and saved on the filesystem, a database entry is added for the image including it's author, original name and the location on the file system.
+When an image is uploaded, it is randomly hashed, and saved on the filesystem, a database entry is added for the image including it's author, original name and the location on the filesystem.

 ## Technologies